felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 that's a good thing: it leaves you with more room for the notes that truly need commenting later on.

-## Tip 11: Write the source of your knowledge nuggets in your margins
+## Idea 11: Write the source of your knowledge nuggets in your margins

 {{< figure src="/img/notes-source.png" position="center" caption="" >}}